 Will I receive any matching contributions on my ‘Catch-Up Contributions’?

 No. There are no matching contributions on catch-up contributions.

 When can I make a ‘Catch-Up Contributions’?

 Once you become eligible, you can make your election at any time.
 It will become effective the first full pay period after your agency or service receives it.
 The election will only be valid through the end of the calendar year in which it is made.
-This means that you will have to make a new catch-up contribution election each year.

 Do special rules or conditions apply to uniformed services participants?